t1h0/tilmanhornung.de/README.md

 # tilmanhornung.de
-Source code for my personal website.
+Source code for my [personal website](https://tilmanhornung.de).

+Some files have been removed for source code publication, cf. `.gitignore`.